michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.4.2 =
+- Changed the timing of the `setUp()` method of the post type factory class to let the post type arguments set in the method.

 = 3.4.1 - 2014/12/21 =
 - Added the `options_update_status_{...}` and `validation_saved_options_without_dynamic_elements_` filters for the admin page factory class.
 - Added the `field_definition_{...}` filters for the page meta box class.